skillpub/collaboration/README.md

 # Quickstart

-The Skillpub is distributed as a **Python package** on the Python Package Index (PyPI) and hosted on your server.
+The Skillpub is distributed as a **Python package** on the Python Package Index (PyPI) and hosted on your mashine.
-The server requarements are
+The requarements are
-  - Linux machine (CentOS, Ubuntu, Debian, ... )
+  - Linux OS (CentOS, Ubuntu, Debian, ... ) or macOS
-  - Python 3.6 and above with pip
+  - Python **3.6** and above with pip

 If you are familiar with Python and pip you can just run the line bellow otherwise you need to spend some time googling how to install **Python 3 and pip on Linux server**.